Last updated: January 6, 2023

 An office man looking in a book with a magnifying glass

-A single-member LLC is not required to have an EIN, but there are a few instances where you may want one.
+A single-member LLC with no excise tax liability does not need an EIN, but there are a few instances where you may want one.

 The EIN is also required if you have income subject to self-employment tax.

-If you're starting, it's probably not necessary to get an EIN for your LLC.
+If you're starting, it's probably not necessary to get an EIN for your LLC, even as a sole proprietorship.
 But as your business grows and becomes more complex, you may find that having an EIN would be helpful.

 FAQs